clab/rnng/README.md

     python get_oracle_gen.py [training file] [dev file] > dev_gen.oracle
     python get_oracle_gen.py [training file] [test file] > test_gen.oracle

+### Removing sentences that start with '#' from the oracle
+In the training file of the PTB, there is one sentence that starts with '#'.
+This breaks the oracle format.
+To fix this, remove lines 2251062-2251105 from train.oracle and lines 2183922-2183963 from `train_gen.oracle` (the exact lines are applicable when using the same PTB version and when using Sections 02-21 for training, which is the standard training split).

 # Discriminative Model
 The discriminative variant of the RNNG is used as a proposal distribution for decoding the generative model (although it can also be used for decoding on its own).
 To save time we recommend training both models in parallel.